CivicActions/ssp-toolkit/docs/controls/RA.md

 ##### CivicActions

-Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions' Security Office and must be remediated according to the following time requirements:
+Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions' Security and must be remediated according to the following time requirements:

+- Critical - Within 15 days of discovery (usually within 1 week))
 - High - Within 30 days of discovery (usually within 1 week))
 - Moderate - Within 90 days of discovery (usually within 2 weeks)
-- Low - Within 240 days of discovery
+- Low - Within 180 days of discovery

 #### e